qualiaMachine/ML_with_Amazon_SageMaker/episodes/Accessing-S3-via-SageMaker-notebooks.md

 ## 1B.
 Download copy into notebook environment
-If you have larger dataset (> 1GB), you may want to skip this step and always read directly into memory.
-However, for smaller datasets, it can be convenient to have a "local" copy (i.e., one stored in your notebook's instance).

 Download data from S3 to notebook environment.
 You may need to hit refresh on the file explorer panel to the left to see this file.
 If you get any permission issues...

 * check that you have selected the appropriate policy for this notebook